BrutalSimplicity/colorize/readme.rst

 You can pipe the output of markdown-generated html::

-  > multimarkdown example1.md | python colorizer.py > example1.html
+  > multimarkdown example1.md | colorize-html > example1.html

 Styles